The Future of Liberty with Mitch Daniels

 Thank you.

-Mitch Daniels (52:13):
+Mitch Daniels (52:14):

 And thanks to all our guests for joining us.
-We'll continue this series and hope that you will provide us your feedback and your suggestions for guests as delightful as the one you just listened to.
+We'll continue this series and hope that you will provide us with your feedback and your suggestions for guests as delightful as the one you just listened to.
 Thank you very much.

 Outro (52:30):

-The future of Liberty has been brought to you by Liberty Fund, a private educational foundation dedicated to encouraging discussions of the ideal of a society of free and responsible individuals.
+The Future of Liberty has been brought to you by Liberty Fund, a private educational foundation dedicated to encouraging discussions of the ideal of a society of free and responsible individuals.